 Yes.
 Mainly because it was my first film, so every day was a challenge to figure out the tricks of surviving on set and working the camera, especially with such an intense script.
 I struggled playing Anna at times because she was constantly at the mercy of others.
 My sense of pride sometimes made it harder to show what I needed to show.

 The film is an adaption of Nikolai Leskov’s novel Lady Macbeth of the Mtensenk, after reading the script did you go on to read the novel?

-It’s no secret that we don’t often see the presence of people of colour in period dramas such as this, previously there was Belle directed by Ama Asante in 2013, but it has been almost 4 years since its release.
-Did you feel under pressure taking on such a significant role?
+It’s no secret that we don’t often see people of colour in period dramas such as this, previously there was Belle directed by Amma Asante in 2013, but it has been almost 4 years since its release.
+Did you feel pressure taking on such a significant role?

-Yes!
-Absolutely, because it feels like I’m stepping into unmanned territory, with that there is a spotlight on me that isn’t only about what I can do on screen but my personal opinions about it as well.
+Absolutely, because it feels like I’m stepping into unmanned territory.
+There is a spotlight on me that isn’t only about what I can do on screen but my personal opinions about it as well.
 I want to be able to speak my mind constructively about what I think needs to be changed within this industry but I also want to bring more people like me out of the shadows so there is more of us to encourage that change too.
-It’s seems to be a big goal shared with a lot of people so if I can play a small part in achieving it then the pressure is inconsequential.
+It seems to be a big goal shared by a lot of people so if I can play a small part in achieving it then the pressure is inconsequential.

 Golda Rosheuvel is also part of the cast, how was it working with her?
 Did you both share the same excitement of acting in a period drama?

 Golda actually plays the grandmother of Teddy [Anton Palmer].
 She’s not even a servant which is even rarer to see than a character like Anna!
 She plays this amazingly strong matriarch who rivals Katherine for control of the house.
 We talked a lot about how great we felt about working in this film in between takes.
 We marvelled about this film’s progress and what it means for the future, it was so joyful to share that experience with her.